 Designed to bring together coaches and team captains to develop leadership strategies, communication, team building, and role modeling.
 Parents are included in the retreat.
 The retreat--one early in the school year and one in the spring--is limited to a coach, a parent, and up to four rising captains.
 It is 10-12 hours in length.
 There is no cost for a school to send a team!

-Selected student athletes promote positive leadership skills and healthy lifestyles to elementary and middle school students.
-Criteria for Team selection begins with a commitment from the student athlete to remain drug-free.
+Selected student-athletes promote positive leadership skills and healthy lifestyles to elementary and middle school students.
+Criteria for Team selection begins with a student-athlete's commitment to remain drug-free.
 The D.R.E.A.M.
 Team's training prepares them to form a new kind of team whose goal is to present a united approach to young students to be academically and athletically successful.

-Designed to help student athletes develop leadership skills to serve as peer educators about Alcohol, Tobacco, and other Drugs abuse as well as developing mentoring skills.
-Student athletes must be rising sophomores, juniors, or seniors.
+Designed to help student-athletes develop leadership skills to serve as peer educators about alcohol, tobacco, and other drug abuse and develop mentoring skills.
+Student-athletes must be rising sophomores, juniors, or seniors.
 A school sends at least 2 students plus an adult mentor, preferably a coach.
-There is no cost to the student athlete who attends; however, schools are asked to pay a $125 registration fee per student out of Safe and Drug Free Schools' money or other school funds.
+There is no cost to the student-athlete who attends; however, schools are asked to pay a $125 registration fee per student from Safe and Drug-Free Schools' money or other school funds.

 Central Region: Teresa Coleman (firstname.lastname@example.org)

 Piedmont Region: Heather Holt (firstname.lastname@example.org) and Rachel Davis (email@example.com)

 For more information on SASI, please click here.

 PATH (Peer Athlete Team Helpers)